arjunQ21/artist-mgmt-cloconp/readme.md

 ### Configuring backend
 - Make .env file from .env.example in the /backend folder.
+- The ROUTE_DELAY environment variable can be updated to delay the API Response time by given milliseconds.
+This is done to simulate the real network delay in production.
 - Setting up MYSQL Database
     - Default data are available in 'schemaAndData.sql' file.
 If this is imported, 3 user accounts: admin@gmail.com, manager@gmail.com and artist@gmail.com will be created with password: asdfasdf.
     - Otherwise, clean install can be done with 'schema.sql' file, which only creates the needed tables.

 - Finally, install the npm dependencies and run the project with: